When Do Neural Networks Outperform Kernel Methods?: Introduction

-Notice that this scenario is highly stylized.
+Notice that the spiked covariate model is highly stylized.
 For instance, while we expect real images to have a latent low-dimensional structure, this is best modeled in a nonlinear fashion (e.g. sparsity in wavelet domain \cite{donoho1995adapting}).
-Nevertheless it captures two basic mechanisms, and provides useful qualitative predictions.
+Nevertheless the spiked covariate model captures the two basic mechanisms, and provides useful qualitative predictions.
 As an illustration, consider adding noise to the high-frequency components of images in a classification task.
 This will make the distribution of $\bx$ more isotropic, and --according to our theory-- deteriorate the performances of RKHS methods.
 On the other hand, NN should be less sensitive to this perturbation.
 (Notice that noise is added both to train and test samples.)
 In Figure \ref{fig:FMNIST} we carry out such an experiment using Fashion MNIST (FMNIST) data ($d=784$, $n=60000$, 10 classes).
 We compare two-layers NN with the RF and NT models.
 We choose the architectures of NN, NT, RF as to match the number of parameters: namely we used $N=4096$ for NN and NT and $N=321126$ for RF.
 We also fit the corresponding RKHS models (corresponding to $N=\infty$) using kernel ridge regression (KRR), and two simple polynomial models: $f_\ell(\bx) =\sum_{k=0}^\ell \<\bB_k,\bx^{\otimes k}\>$, for $\ell \in \{1,2\}$.
 In the unperturbed dataset, all of these approaches have comparable accuracies (except the linear fit).
 As noise is added, RF, NT, and RKHS methods deteriorate rapidly.
-While the accuracy of NN decreases as well, it outperforms significantly other methods.
+While the accuracy of NN decreases as well, it significantly outperforms other methods.